retkowsky/Image-Analysis-with-Azure-Computer-Vision-4.0-Captioning-and-Dense-Captioning/README.md

 - There's also a new gender-neutral parameter to allow customers to choose whether to enable probabilistic gender inference for alt-text and Seeing AI applications.
 - Automatically deliver rich captions, accessible alt-text, SEO optimization, and intelligent photo curation to support digital content.

+This service is currently in preview, and the API may change in the future.

 https://learn.microsoft.com/en-us/azure/cognitive-services/computer-vision/concept-describe-images-40?tabs=image

 ## Python demo notebook